Prospects for observing the missing $2D$ and $1F$ charmonium states around 4 GeV: The missing and -wave charmonium states

+This work does not revisit the $2^3D_1$ charmonium state and the $S$–$D$ mixing scheme, which has been extensively analyzed.
+More details of our previous study of $2^3D_1$ state and the $3S$–$2D$ mixing scheme can be found in Ref. \cite{Peng:2024blp,Man:2024mvl, Man:2025vmm}.
+The present focus is the missing $2^1D_2$, $2^3D_2$, and $2^3D_3$ states.
+We systematically analyze their OZI-allowed strong decay and radiative decay with the results presented in Table \ref{Dtable}.

+The masses of $2D$ and $1F$ states are close to the $D^*\bar{D}^*$ threshold, therefore we present the decay behaviors of these states near open flavor threshold in Figs. \ref{Fig3}-\ref{Fig4}.
+The mass axis spans $\pm150$ MeV around the central value.
+Compared to previous results of Refs. \cite{Deng:2016stx, Li:2009zu} from other unquenched models, the discrepancy between our results and other values does not exceed 30 MeV.
+Consequently, Consequently, the range of $\pm30$ MeV around the calculated mass is adopted as an estimate for the investigated states.

+\paragraph*{The $\eta_{c2} (4137)$.}In our calculation, the masses of the $2D$ charmonium states are around 4140 MeV.
+Their open-flavor decay channels as functions of mass are shown in Fig. \ref{Fig3}.
+For the $2^1D_2$ state, with a mass of 4137 MeV, is denoted as $\eta_{c2}(4137)$.
+According to Table \ref{Dtable}, its dominant decay modes are $D\bar{D}^*$ and $D^*\bar{D}^*$, which together account for about 98\% of the total branching fraction, and specifically, 51\% for $D\bar{D}^*$ and 47\% for $D^*\bar{D}^*$.
+We therefore suggest that the $2^1D_2$ charmonium state could be identified experimentally through these channels.
+The $D_s \bar{D}_s^*$ channel also contributes, though with a relatively small branching ratio of about 2\%.
+The total decay width of $\eta_{c2}(4137)$ is approximately 58 MeV, which is slightly smaller than the measured width of $\psi(4160)$.

-The numerical results indicate that the decay widths of $D$-wave states for transitions to $P$-wave and $F$-wave states are generally larger, whereas those to $S$-wave and $D$-wave states are comparatively smaller.
+The radiative decay widths of the $D$-wave states, listed in Table \ref{Dtable}, show that transitions to $P$-wave and $F$-wave final states are generally stronger, while those to $S$-wave and $D$-wave states are relatively weaker.
+For the $2^1D_2$ state, the dominant radiative decay channels are $2^1D_2 \to 2^1P_1\gamma$ and $2^1D_2 \to 1^1P_1\gamma$, with partial widths of 167 keV and 59 keV, respectively.
+The branching ratios reach 0.3\% and 0.1\%, respectively.